Skip Navigational links

 Cleaner

-Today's diesels must meet the same emissions standards as gasoline vehicles, and advances in engine technologies, ultra-low sulfur diesel fuel, and improved exhaust treatment have made this possible.
+Today's diesels must meet the same emissions standards as gasoline vehicles.
+Advances in engine technologies, ultra-low sulfur diesel fuel, and improved exhaust treatment have made this possible.

 Although emissions of particulates and smog-forming nitrogen oxides (NOx) are still relatively high, new "clean" diesel fuels, such as ultra-low sulfur diesel and biodiesel, and advances in emission control technologies will reduce these pollutants also.